clouatre-labs/clouatre.ca/src/data/blog/zero-downtime-dns-migration.md

 **Strategic value:**

-Infrastructure changes shift from high-stress, weekend events requiring senior engineers to low-risk, automated processes that junior engineers can review and approve.
+Infrastructure changes shift from high-stress, weekend events to business-hours execution with automated validation—still requiring experienced engineers to evaluate proposals, but with dramatically reduced risk and time investment.
 Preview deployments enable stakeholder review before release.

 **The transformation:** From possible-but-stressful to routine-and-confident.